hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 # Agentic Evaluation Framework - RoBERTs---P4

 ## Overview
 We tried to mimic a real-world setup where different AI agents give very different kinds of answers to the same prompt.
-So, we built 3 agents with fixed personas  a Reporter, a Deep Critical Thinker and a Carefree Storyteller using system prompts.
-We then labeled these responses across dimensions like  “Hallucination Score,” "Conciseness Score", "Assumption Control Score", "Instruction-Following Score" using a hybrid approach of human based  and using an open-source model using Few-Shot Learning.
+So, we built 3 agents with fixed personas  **a Reporter, a Deep Critical Thinker and a Carefree Storyteller** using system prompts.
+We then labeled these responses across dimensions like  **“Hallucination Score,” "Conciseness Score", "Assumption Control Score", "Instruction-Following Score"** using a hybrid approach of human based  and using an open-source model using **Few-Shot Learning**.
 These became our ground truth labels.

 From there, we designed a hybrid evaluation pipeline.
 First, we generated features from each {prompt, response} pair using regex rules + a small Language Model (things like how closely the response sticks to the prompt, assumptions made, contradictions, domain type  using a DUAL Encoder , overconfidence score .).
-Then we trained a BERT model on those features + our ground truth labels, so it can predict scores automatically.
+Then we **fine-tuned** a **BERT model on those features + our ground truth labels**, so it can predict scores automatically.

 Finally, during evaluation, when a new response comes in, we run it through the feature extractor → fine-tuned BERT for scoring → and also through a factual check step using a Mistral model.
-The “AI Judge” (Mistral) looks at both the response and the BERT score, and gives a verdict on whether the evaluation seems valid and also gives the reason for the score evaluated and its alignment with the BERT score .
+The **“AI Judge” (Mistral)** looks at both the response and the BERT score, and gives a verdict on whether the evaluation seems valid and also gives the reason for the score evaluated and its alignment with the BERT score using a detailed **CoT - Chain of Thought reasoning**.
 We show all of this in a Streamlit dashboard that tracks score trends, compares agents on the same prompt, and makes the whole process more transparent.

 The idea is that this pipeline can scale beyond just our 3 toy agents, and help evaluate lots of different models in a more explainable, layered way — not just “one black-box score.”